 When you capture a die, move the captured die to your Field Zone and place your capturing die on top of it.
 The captured die no longer exists for game purposes.
 Once the capturing ends, place the die wherever it came from (the text on the capturing die's card will tell you where you captured it from).
 Unless otherwise noted, capturing ends at the end of the turn, or when the capturing die is KO'd.
 When you take control of a die, it becomes yours for game purposes.
 Move it into your field and place it on top of the die controlling it.
 Your controlling die cannot attack, but can send the controlled die to attack (controlling another mind takes a lot of effort).
-If the controlled die is of a character that you also have (e.g., you take control of a Iron Man: Pro-Reg die when you have an Iron Man: Director of S.H.I.E.L.D. card on your side of the table), the controlled die is sent to your Prep Area or Used Pile, it goes to your opponent's Prep Area instead.
+If the controlled die is of a character that you also have (e.g., you take control of a Spider-Man: Spectacular die when you have a Spider-Man: "Public Menace!" card on your side of the table), the controlled die still continues to reference your opponent's card.
+If the controlled die is sent to your Prep Area or Used Pile, it goes to your opponent's Prep Area instead.
 Otherwise, when your control of the die ends (at the end of the turn or when your controlling character is KO'd), return the controlled die to your opponent, placing it in whatever area you took it from.
 Your die (that was controlling the other die) remains where it was.